 Carbon monoxide is life-threatening because you can’t observe it, smell it with your nose or recognize it with your taste buds.
-It’s not as dangerous in little doses and can’t be filtered.
+It’s not as dangerous in low doses and can’t be filtered.

-Carbon monoxide is a result of spent fuel.
-It can leak into your residence during the winter if the heat exchanger on your gas furnace breaks.
-While it depends on how large the leak is and the airflow in a home, carbon monoxide could become fatal in within minutes.
+Carbon monoxide is a side effect of spent fuel.
+It can leak into your house during cold weather if the heat exchanger on your gas furnace breaks.
+While it depends on how big the leak is and the circulation in a home, carbon monoxide could become lethal in within minutes.

 Once inhaled, the gas has a half-life of about five hours.
-If you are breathing fresh air, you will need five hours to get it out of your system.
+If you are breathing fresh air, it will take five hours to get it out of your system.
 It will take another five hours to cut that concentration by half.

 3. Carbon Monoxide Poisoning Can Resemble Other Illnesses

-Carbon monoxide may also mimic illnesses that can be confused with the flu, viral infections and chronic fatigue syndrome, among other conditions.
+It can also mimic conditions that can be confused with the flu, viral infections and chronic fatigue syndrome, among other conditions.

 How to Protect Your Family from Carbon Monoxide